LetMeGoogleIt4You/ARCH/readme.md

 The tool has three standalone parts.

-Part 1: Geahter informatsion
+## Part 1: Geahter informatsion
 Using SecureCRT:
 Using Netmiko(Alternativ):

-Part 2: Pharse informasion and create a csv file
+## Part 2: Pharse informasion and create a csv file
 Using: SecureCRT or Python

-Part 3: Create an excel file of each CSV file
+## Part 3: Create an excel file from each CSV file
 Using:  Python (Not SecureCRT combability jet)